betcode-org/faq/docs/deploying-strategies.md

     Exceptions to this would be where the strategies are in different sports, or would result in subscribing to more markets that your Betfair limit per subscription.

 ??? question "Has anyone tried streaming using AWS or any other serverless?
 And any recommendations on the same?"
     Don't do it.
-Serverless is priced per invokation of the code and you'll have a huge number of them.
+Serverless is priced per invocation of the code and you'll have a huge number of them.
 It's straightforward and much more cost effective to spin up a dedicated EC2 instance and run your code on there

 ## Problems
 ??? question "I’m getting lots of log messages about latency.
 What do they mean and what should I do?"